adwise-fiu/Level-Site-PPDT/README.md

 ### Creating a Kubernetes Secret
 You should set up a Kubernetes secret file, called `ppdt-secrets.yaml` in the `k8/level-sites`, `k8/client`, and `k8/server` folder.
 In the yaml file, you will need to replace <SECRET_VALUE> with a random string encoded in Base64.
-This secret is used in the AES encryption between level sites.
+This secret is to access the keystore in the container.
+If you want to replicate results with what is stored on DockerHub now, set it to the Base64 encoding of `WeshoulduseSealedSecretsSometime`.
 ```yaml
 apiVersion: v1
 kind: Secret